 The progress of the organic hemp and linen sectors in France

-For several years at Natissea we closely follow the progress of the French organic hemp and linen sectors because our main desire is to offer the most ecological, local and healthy yarn possible.
-If knitting and DIY are making a comeback in recent years, it is also due to the growing need to source materials yourself and to know exactly what makes up our products, cosmetics and clothing!
+For several years at Natissea We are closely monitoring the progress of the French organic hemp and linen sectors because our main goal is to offer the most ecological, local and healthy yarn possible.
+If knitting and DIY have made a strong comeback in recent years, it is also due to the growing need to source materials ourselves and to know exactly what goes into our products, cosmetics and clothing!

-4 years ago already, I went to this inter-professional meeting organized by the organic flax and hemp association in Normandy.
-At the time I was sure to find suppliers of French hemp and linen there!
-I was stunned to learn that these sectors had completely disappeared in the 1980s with the appearance of synthetic fibers.
-Even if France had remained one of the largest producers of flax, the know-how for the processing stages had been completely lost and we were then unable to spin these fibers in France.
+Four years ago, I attended this interprofessional meeting organized by the organic flax and hemp association in Normandy.
+At the time, I was certain I would find French hemp and flax suppliers there!
+I was stunned to learn that these sectors had completely disappeared in the 1980s with the advent of synthetic fibers.
+Even though France remained one of the largest flax producers, the know-how for the processing stages had been completely lost, and we were then unable to spin these fibers in France.

 com blog 202309 congrès lin et chanvre bio 2023

-Flax production in France was very present but the harvests were then sent to China or at best to Eastern countries to be transformed (scutched and spun) to return to France.
+Flax production in France was well established, but the harvests were then sent to China or, at best, to Eastern European countries to be processed (scutched and spun) before returning to France.
 An ecological aberration like so many others in modern industry.
-Hemp for textile use, for its part, was no longer even cultivated, there were only a few isolated trials carried out by students in agricultural high schools.
-Reindustrialization was possible but it would take time because the machines were very expensive and subsidies were non-existent for this market.
-I then left Normandy with little hope and a feeling of injustice.
-How could the state finance polluting fiber industries and lobbies and leave the last producers, flax and hemp spinners alone in the face of such a major relocation project!
+Hemp for textile use, for its part, was no longer even cultivated; there were only a few isolated trials carried out by students in agricultural high schools.
+Reindustrialization was possible, but it would take time because the machines were very expensive and subsidies for this market were nonexistent.
+I left Normandy with little hope and a feeling of injustice.
+How could the state finance polluting fiber industries and lobbies and leave the last producers and spinners of flax and hemp alone in the face of such a large-scale relocation project!

-I then left Normandy with little hope and a feeling of injustice.
-How could the state finance polluting fiber industries and lobbies and leave the last producers, spinners, alone in the face of such a major relocation project!
+I left Normandy with little hope and a sense of injustice.
+How could the state finance polluting fiber industries and lobbies while leaving the last producers and spinners alone in the face of such a large-scale relocation project?

 Matilda